vinanrra/Docker-7DaysToDie/README.md

 ## IMPORTANT

-Rigth now this image its working well, i have been using for a week without any problem, but i want to fix volumes to just simple run the docker command and avoid to create and change permissions to folders.
+Rigth now this image its working well

 ## USAGE